dmitry-ivanov/laravel-console-logger/README.md

 | `php artisan send-report` | `storage/logs/send-report/[date].log` |
 | `php artisan send:report` | `storage/logs/send/report/[date].log` |

 As you can see, each command has a separate folder for it's logs.
-And also, there is automatic log files rotation for you.
+Also, there is automatic log files rotation configured for you.
 By default, only latest thirty log files are stored.
 However, you can override this behavior as you wish:

 ```php